 Schoharie - Central Bridge is a very small town located in the state of New York.
 With a population of 4,959 people and just one neighborhood, Schoharie - Central Bridge is the 327th largest community in New York.
 Much of the housing stock in Schoharie - Central Bridge was built prior to World War II, making it one of the older and more historic towns in the country.

-A relatively large number of people in Schoharie - Central Bridge telecommute to their jobs.
-Overall, about 7.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.35% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Schoharie - Central Bridge does not have a public transit system used by locals to get to and from work.